Slins-23/flutter-fft/README.md

 This is the variable that is used to estabilish a connection between Dart and the platform channel.

-***For the section below, it is assumed that the plugin was instantiated and stored to a variable called "flutterFft".***
+***For the section below, it is assumed that the plugin was instantiated and stored in a variable called "flutterFft".***

 ### Three main methods